 OK, I admit it.
 I am socially awkward.
 I have never been much good in company.
-Walking into a room jam packed with chattering, laughing people fills me with absolute dread.
+Walking into a room jam packed with chattering, laughing, scintillating-looking people fills me with absolute dread.
 Seems I am completely lacking in the necessary skills for socialising.
 I need a guide on how to be more confident.

 Speeeeeeeeeaking sloooooowly… what a fab idea.
 I am always rushing what I say because I am terrified I will forget the point of my story, particularly as I have an irritating habit of digressing!
 This is why I much prefer the written word.
 Gives me much more time to craft a sentence; to say something that makes sense (or at least sounds vaguely intelligent).
 And, most importantly, time to dredge my fading memory for stories that will perfectly illustrate the point I am trying to make.

-Sadly, we can’t all have fantastic recall like Annabel or my husband (Jealous?
+Sadly, we can’t all have fantastic recall like Annabel (Jealous?
 Moi?!)
 Having an excellent memory is such a blessing.
 Wouldn’t it be great if you could upgrade your memory as easily as you can upgrade your computer software!
-Then I might be able to enjoy drinks parties.
-I could have marvellous relaxed conversations with the other guests.
+Then I might be able to enjoy parties.
+I could have marvellously relaxed conversations with the other guests.
 I would instantly remember the names of each of their four children, where they holidayed last July; they would feel valued knowing I had recalled these details of their lives.
 Or chatting with a stranger, I would ask amusing, entertaining questions – instead of behaving like a dumbstruck deer, eyes wide in the headlights.

 Another fault of mine is that I ask people (dull) questions and, before they have time to answer me, I interrupt them.
 I don’t mean to be rude.
 I think it’s nerves.
-If I talk, they can’t ask me difficult questions like “So how exactly did you meet the Watsons?”, “What ratio do you use for a Victoria Sponge?” or “Which fictional hero would you most like to have as a dinner guest?”
+If I talk, they can’t ask me difficult questions like “So how exactly did you meet the Watsons?”, “What ratio do you use for a Victoria sponge?” or “Which fictional hero would you most like to have as a dinner guest?”
 When that happens I just go into panic mode and my mind goes blank (well, there was never much grey matter there in the first place).
 They must think it’s just bad manners.

 The other day, I was banging on to a friend about going to a newly opened restaurant.
 She listened so patiently and attentively, nodding and asking me what the experience was like.
 Then she quietly mentioned that she had also eaten there – a week before I had.
 Oh my God.
 That taught me a lesson (and a half).
 The lesson being to listen more and talk less.